arlenf27/extremely-simple-chess-board/README.md

 ## Status
 In Development:
  - Still undergoing testing, may contain errors
- - Draw by agreement not implemented
- - Resignation not implemented
 ## Operation Notes
 1) This program does not accept the letter 'P' as an initial for pawn moves; in these cases, the 'P' is ommitted
 2) This program does not accept 'e.p' as part of an annotation; it will auto-recognize the validity of en passant moves